-Applications for any loan or grant
+Applications for Any Loan or Grant

-9. You should comply with the Combined Authority's Conflicts of Interest Protocol, including any requirement to notify the Monitoring Officer about, and avoid personal involvement with, any application to the LEP or the Combined Authority for any loan or grant in which you may have a conflict of interest.
+9. You should comply with the Combined Authority's Conflicts of Interest Protocol, including any requirement to notify the Monitoring Officer about, and avoid personal involvement with, any application for any loan or grant in which you may have a conflict of interest.